tomduck/pandoc-eqnos/README.md

 The `--number-sections` option enables section numbers in pandoc.
 Equation numbers by section (e.g., "Eq.
 2.1") can be obtained as follows:

- 1) **html:** Add `xnos-number-sections: On` to your YAML metadata or use the `-M xnos-numbers-sections=On` option with pandoc.
+ 1) **html:** Add `xnos-number-sections: True` to your YAML metadata or use the `-M xnos-numbers-sections=True` option with pandoc.
     This variable is ignored for other output formats.

  2) **LaTeX/pdf:** Add
     `header-includes: \numberwithin{equation}{section}` to your YAML